Kong/terraform-provider-konnect/docs/resources/mesh_external_service.md

 - `allow_renegotiation` (Boolean) AllowRenegotiation defines if TLS sessions will allow renegotiation.
 Setting this to true is not recommended for security reasons.
+Default: false
 - `enabled` (Boolean) Enabled defines if proxy should originate TLS.
+Default: false
 - `verification` (Attributes) Verification section for providing TLS verification details. (see [below for nested schema](#nestedatt--spec--tls--verification))
 - `version` (Attributes) Version section for providing version specification. (see [below for nested schema](#nestedatt--spec--tls--version))